Most people who buy life insurance do so with the aim of providing financial resources for loved ones after they die.

 If you have permanent life insurance, your policy will include a face amount, which is how much your policy will pay out when you die, and a cash value amount, which is an amount that you'd be eligible for if you decide to cash out the policy before you die.

-2. Read over how your death benefit is calculated.
+2. Read how your death benefit is calculated

 The type of life insurance policy you have determines how your insurer comes up with the death benefit.